whetstoneresearch/doppler-indexer-rs/docs/FACTORY_COLLECTION.md

 On startup, before processing new logs from the channel, the factory collector performs a catchup phase:

+1. **Load existing factory data**: Reads all existing factory parquet files and sends addresses to downstream collectors (logs, eth_calls, decoders)
-1. Scans `data/raw/{chain}/logs/` for existing log parquet files
+2. **Scan for gaps**: Scans `data/raw/{chain}/logs/` for existing log parquet files
-2. For each log file, checks if corresponding factory files exist for all configured collections
+3. **Check completeness**: For each log file, checks if corresponding factory files exist for all configured collections
-3. If any factory files are missing, reads logs from the existing parquet file and processes them
+4. **Process gaps concurrently**: If any factory files are missing, reads logs from the existing parquet file and processes them using semaphore-bounded concurrency (controlled by `factory_concurrency` config)
-4. This avoids re-fetching receipts when logs already exist but factory processing was interrupted
+5. **Signal completion**: Sends `factory_catchup_done_tx` oneshot to unblock dependent catchup phases (e.g., eth_calls)

 This is particularly useful when:
 - Factory collection was interrupted mid-run
 - New factory configurations are added to existing contracts
 - Factory files were manually deleted for re-processing

+### Synchronization with eth_calls

+The eth_calls catchup phase waits for `factory_catchup_done_rx` before processing factory-dependent calls.
+This ensures factory addresses are available before eth_calls attempts to fetch data from factory-created contracts.

 ### Corrupted File Recovery